bloominstituteoftechnology/JavaScript-II/README.md

 * [x] Review the contents of the [closure.js](assignments/closure.js) file.
 * [x ] Solve the problems listed.
 Save the stretch problems until you have completed Tasks 1-4.
-* [ ] Once you have completed this task please submit a pull request against the original fork.
+* [x ] Once you have completed this task please submit a pull request against the original fork.

 ## Stretch Goals